-In those days I had no idea that they could be eaten in a salad like spinach, and that these sour leaves would purify our blood, expel worms, or slow down profuse menstruation or a stomach hemorrhage.
+In those days I had no idea that they could be eaten in a salad like spinach, and that these sour leaves were herbal remedies that would purify our blood, expel worms, or slow down profuse menstruation or a stomach hemorrhage.
 It expels gravel (kidney stones) and is good for jaundice, internal ulcers and skin diseases.
 I just knew that everybody liked summa borscht, that Gr'ma only served brown bread and butter with it, and that this treat didn't come until spring when the sorrel had sprung up in the pasture.

 (As an adult I have for years now, harvested sorrel from our garden, washed it, and chopped it, and put it away in the freezer so I can make Summa Borscht any time I have a yen for it).